dimeskigj/janus/README.md

 <div style="background-color: white; padding: 1rem; padding-left: 2rem;">
     <img src="logo.svg" />
 <div>

-# Termince

-**Termince** is a modern appointment booking service designed to make scheduling a breeze for businesses and their clients.
+**Termince** (a.k.a.
+Janus) is a modern appointment booking service designed to make scheduling a breeze for businesses and their clients.
 Built with a **.NET API** and an **Angular frontend**, Termince offers a smooth and intuitive experience for both administrators and users. 🚀

 ## Features 🌟